 An iridium spark plug can cost anywhere between $20-$100.
-This can be pretty expensive when replacing all the spark plugs for smaller cars.
-But, the higher cost is justified by the added longevity that iridium plugs offer.
+This can be expensive when replacing all the spark plugs for smaller cars.
+But, the higher cost is justified by the added longevity of iridium plugs.

 2. Iridium Dust Is Susceptible To Corrosion And Flammability

-Iridium spark plugs need to be installed more carefully because any dust from the its parts due to accidental scraping is highly flammable.
+You must install iridium spark plugs carefully because any dust from its parts due to accidental scraping increases the chance of ignitability.
 Iridium dust is also more susceptible to corrosion and fluorine contamination inside the combustion chamber.

 Clearly, the perks of using iridium plugs outnumber the drawbacks.

-So, while you decide if you want iridium replacements for your vehicle, let’s answer some related questions.
+So, while you decide if iridium spark plugs are the right spark plug for your vehicle, let’s answer some related questions.

 4 FAQs On Iridium Spark Plugs